titooo7/gfn-installer-linux-amd/README.md

 ## Credits

-I was able to pull this together thanks to the information shared by several users in this thread https://gist.github.com/Mihitoko/bd76340e56e78ec972c8a1365abb0d55#file-install-geforcenow-on-desktop-linux-md
+I was able to create this thanks to the information shared by several users in this thread https://gist.github.com/Mihitoko/bd76340e56e78ec972c8a1365abb0d55#file-install-geforcenow-on-desktop-linux-md
 If if wasn't thanks to several users there I wouldn't have been able to create this installer.

 -----